 Balai du Boucher, Box Holly, Fragon, Fragon Épineux, Fragon Faux Houx, Fragon Piquant, Houx Frelon, Jew's Myrtle, Knee Holly, Kneeholly, Kneeholm, Kneeholy, Oxymyrsine pungens, Petit Houx, Pettigree, Stickmyrten, Sweet Broom, Rusci Aculeati, Rusci Aculeati Rhizoma, Rusco, Ruscus aculeatus, Ruscus dumosus, Ruscus flexuosus, Ruscus laxus, Ruscus parasiticus, Ruscus ponticus.<br/><br/>

 Overview InformationButcher's broom is a plant.
 The root is used to make medicine.

-In some cultures, the roots are eaten in much the same way as asparagus.
+In some cultures, the roots of butcher's broom are eaten in much the same way as asparagus.

 How does it work?The chemicals in butcher's broom might cause the blood vessels to narrow or constrict.
 Butcher's broom might improve blood circulation in the legs by preventing blood from "pooling" in the veins.